WojtekWaga/WojtekWaga.github.io/_posts/2021-10-17-exercises.md

 Inside airbnb offers multiple files to download for each city but for now we will focus on only three of them: listings.csv.gz containing detailed information on places to book, calendar.csv.gz with information on actual bookings and reviews.csv.gz with, guess what, users' reviews.

-Download all 3 files and load them into "airbnb" database.
-The collections should be named listings, calendar and reviews.
+Download all the 3 files and load them into "airbnb" database.
+The collections should be named after files: listings, calendar and reviews.

 ### Exercise 1: Check document count for each collecion.